Creating and Running a Slim Project in ServBay

 MySQL Example

-Suppose you have MySQL running in ServBay, created the servbay_slim_app
+Assuming you have started the MySQL package in ServBay, created the servbay_slim_app

-database, and ran Phinx migrations to create the users
+database, and run the migration to create the users

 table.